anan44/it-starts-with-clojure/materials/4-state-in-clojure/6-not-so-mvp.md

 ```

 That is already much better,
-but lets also save the output file as a value with def.
+but let's also save the output file as a value with def.

 ```clojure
 (def output-file "./things-to-buy.txt")